-Projection of the matrix elements on a low dimensional space (usually 1, 2 or 3), is common in dimension reduction using clustering algorithms.
-Since the motivation is to look for sub-groups or clusters in the collection of components, identification of the clusters is the end result.
-Guided by the assumption that there are underlying functional manifolds, (stage 5 of our method) the neuron positions are next linked by the 'naked' (unnormalized) similarities above some threshold, as shown in Figure 4.
-The idea is to add information about inter- and intra-clusters, information which is lost by the projection of the original matrix on its corresponding low dimension space.
+Projection of the matrix elements on a low dimensional space (usually 1, 2, or 3), is common in dimension reduction using clustering algorithms.
+Because the motivation is to look for subgroups or clusters in the collection of components, identification of the clusters is the end result.
+Guided by the assumption that there are underlying functional manifolds, (stage 5 of our method), the neuron positions are next linked by the "naked" (un-normalized)

+similarities above some threshold, as shown in Figure 5.
+The idea is to add information about inter- and intraclusters, information that is lost by the projection of the original matrix on its corresponding low dimensional space.
 The result is a functional connectivity diagram in the abstract space of leading PCA eigenvectors.
-The term functional is used to emphasize that the diagram includes information about the functional correlations which determines their position in the diagram.
+The term functional is used to emphasize that the diagram includes information about the functional correlations, which determines their position in the diagram.
 This is to be distinguished from the ordinary connectivity diagrams in which the neurons are positioned according to their physical locations in the network.
 Interestingly, the strong links (higher levels of similarities) form a bundle with simple geometrical organization and simple yet characteristic topology.
 The results demonstrate that by bringing back some of the information lost in the dimension reduction we find additional features beyond clustering.
 Keeping in mind that the recorded neurons are just a small sample of the neurons in the network, we suggest interpolating between the neuron positions according to the similarity links to extract the underlying backbone or the functional manifold of the diagram.
-It is important to stress that the affinity transformation (the functional normalization) is essential for capturing the hidden manifold - a similar connectivity diagram constructed directly in the 3-D PCA space of the similarity does not show such underlying manifold.
+It is important to stress that the affinity transformation (the functional normalization) is essential for capturing the hidden manifold-a similar connectivity diagram constructed directly in the 3-D PCA space of the similarity does not show such underlying manifold (Fig. 4).

 The topology of the manifold of network (II) is that of three perpendicular horseshoes such that the middle one has a joint segment with each of the other two.
-It is also topologically equivalent to a one turn helix but with a curvature that is not uniform, i.e. it is higher at three specific locations that correspond to the locations of the clusters.
-It is emphasized that functional manifolds with the same topology, which is simple yet of very specific characteristics, can be identified also in recorded in vivo activity, including from the human brain.
+It is also topologically equivalent to a one turn helix but with a curvature that is not uniform, i.e., it is higher at three specific locations that correspond to the locations of the clusters.
+It is emphasized that functional manifolds with the same topology, which is simple yet of very specific characteristics,